peterhinch/micropython-nano-gui/ASYNC.md

 ## Demo scripts

-These require uasyncio V3.
-This is incorporated in daily builds and became available in release builds starting with MicroPython V1.13.
+These require MicroPython firmware V1.13 or later.
 The `asnano` and `asnano_sync` demos assume a Pyboard. `scale.py` is portable between hosts and sufficiently large displays.